Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 #### Buffalo

-The University at Buffalo offers diverse health informatics programs emphasizing both research and specialized professional training.
+The University at Buffalo offers graduate programs emphasizing both research and specialized professional training.
 The School of Engineering and the School of Medicine jointly provide research-oriented training in Biomedical Informatics, offering MSc and PhD degrees recognized by the American Medical Informatics Association (AMIA).
 Healthcare professionals can pursue specialized training through two faculties.
 The School of Medicine offers an ACGME-accredited Clinical Informatics Fellowship, focusing on medical education.
 Additionally, the School of Pharmacy offers a dual degree program, combining a Doctor of Pharmacy (PharmD) with an MS in Biomedical Informatics, equipping graduates with a unique blend of pharmaceutical and informatics expertise.

 - Research oriented training in biomedical informatics, jointly offered by the School of engineering and School of medicine (Msc and PhD in biomedical informatics AMIA recognized)
 - Specialized training for healthcare professionals also possible through two faculties
 - School of Medicine: Clinical informatics Fellowship ACGME accredited (medical education)
 - School of Pharmacy : PharmD + MS in biomedical informatics double degree

 #### Illinois

-The University of Illinois offers a comprehensive suite of health informatics programs across various academic levels and faculties.
+The University of Illinois offers both undergraduate and graduate programs across differentfaculties.
 At the undergraduate level, the Faculty of Applied Sciences provides a CAHIIM-accredited Bachelor of Science in Health Information Management, while the Faculty of Engineering offers a Bachelor of Science in Data Sciences with a concentration in Health Data Science.
 Graduate students can choose from three CAHIIM-accredited programs: a Master of Science in Health Information Management, a fully online Master of Science in Health Informatics, and a PhD in Biomedical and Health Informatics.
-Additionally, there is a dual degree program for health professionals combining a PharmD with an MSc in Health Informatics, similar to the program at Buffalo, also CAHIIM-accredited.
+Additionally, there is a dual degree program for health professionals combining a PharmD with an MSc in Health Informatics, similar to the program at Buffalo, which is also CAHIIM-accredited.

 Two undergraduate programs, in distinct Faculties
 - Faculty of Applied sciences: BSc in health information management (CAHIIM accredited)